Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

 For the actual parameter adaptation we use sampled gradient descent: \begin{itemize} \item[1.]
 Construct a ball $\mathbb{B}_{i} \subset [0, \pi / 2]^{3}$ around some parameter values $\vec{\beta}_{i}$. \item[2.]
 Sample new parameter values uniformly from $\mathbb{B}_{i}$. \item[3.]
-Apply the correspondingly parametrized circuit to the initial state and measure the expectation value of $C$. \item[4.]
+Apply the correspondingly parameterized circuit to the initial state and estimate the expectation value of $C$. \item[4.]
 Choose parameter values $\vec{\beta}_{i + 1}$ from the sample minimizing the expectation value and repeat step 1 with $i \mapsto i + 1$. \end{itemize} The size of the constructed ball $\mathbb{B}_{i}$ is adapted in each step $i$: The steeper the drop in expectation values, the smaller the radius becomes.
 For our numerical execution we choose random initial parameters and a sample size of 40 in each step.

-\autoref{figure:Step1}-\autoref{figure:Step5} show the amplitudes obtained after each round of the sampled gradient descent.
-After five iterations we indeed observe a dominating sampling of the local optimum.
+\textbf{\autoref{figure:FirstSteps}} and \textbf{\autoref{figure:LastSteps}} show the sampling results obtained after each round of the sampled gradient descent.
+After five iterations we indeed observe a dominating sampling of the local optimum as well as increased overlap with computational basis states that have a small Hamming distance to the local optimum.
 There remains, however, a noisy background both in the simulation as well as on the IBM Q System One.
-We again observe increased amplitudes for computational basis states which have small Hamming distance to the local optimum.
+While the local optimum is clearly distinguishable in the simulation, the real quantum device introduces so much noise that the noisy background dominates the slight, but visible improvements in sampling the local optimum.
+The mismatch in magnitude of noise indicates a too optimistic classical noise model.
+At the same time, however, the data obtained from this simulation hints at what capabilities can be unlocked with improved quantum hardware components.